Munich Re invests in technology to generate growth

 For 2017, Munich Re said it is aiming for a consolidated result of between €2 billion and €2.4 billion in 2017, less than the €2.6 billion profit it made in 2016.
-The company is under pressure both from the soft market and, on the investment side, from the low interest rate environment.
+The company is under pressure both from a soft market and, on the investment side, from a historically low interest rate environment.

 In 2016, gross premiums written shrank to €48.9 billion from €50.4 billion in the previous year, as it shed business that did not meet the company’s margins expectations particularly in China.
 Munich Re prepares to shrink some more in the short term, Von Bomhard notes.